Title:

-With Beijing preparing to host the 2008 Summer Olympic Games, massive efforts are underway to renew, renovate and rejuvenate the city, the country and even the Chinese themselves.
-Fodor's Beijing guidebook helps visitors discover the inside scoop about China's capital.
-Travelers learn about Beijing's hotels, restaurants and shops, what to see and do, and how to get there — all useful information for tourists and Olympic Games spectators.Sample Items:
+This Fodor's guide book helps visitors discover the inside scoop about China's capital.
+Travelers learn about Beijing's hotels, restaurants and shops, what to see and do, and how to get there — all useful information for tourists.

 A short vocabulary guide includes common greetings, grammar and advice on pronunciation.
 At the end of each chapter, there's a helpful list of points of interest in pinyin and Chinese characters.

-An excellent, very detailed, removable folding map is very useful for finding your way around Beijing.
+An excellent, very detailed, removable folding map is very useful for finding your way around the city.

 - Experience Beijing